Min Chueh Chang

 Min Chueh Chang (張明覺 (张明觉, Zhāng Míngjué), October 10, 1908 – June 5, 1991), often credited as M.C.
-Chang, was a Chinese-American reproductive biologist.
+Chang, was a Chinese American reproductive biologist.
 His specific area of study was the fertilisation process in mammalian reproduction.
 Though his career produced findings that are important and valuable to many areas in the field of fertilisation, including his work on in vitro fertilisation which led to the first "test tube baby", he was best known to the world for his contribution to the development of the combined oral contraceptive pill at the Worcester Foundation for Experimental Biology.

 Education and private life

-Chang was born on October 10, 1908, in the village of Dunhòu (敦厚), which lies 64 miles (103 km) northwest of Taiyuan, the capital city of Shanxi province, in Qing dynasty China.
+Chang was born on October 10, 1908, in the village of Dunhòu (敦厚), Lüliang, Shanxi, China.
 His family was able to provide for him a good education, and in 1933, he obtained a bachelor's degree in animal psychology from Tsinghua University in Beijing.
 In 1938, Chang won a national competition and was awarded one of the few available fellowships to study abroad.
 He went to spend a year at the University of Edinburgh studying agricultural science, but found that the university was not to his liking due to a combination of the cold weather and a perceived bias against foreigners there.
 On an invitation from Arthur Walton, Chang left the University of Edinburgh and went on to research ram spermatozoa at Fitzwilliam College, Cambridge.
 With his newfound interest in reproductive biology, Chang immersed himself in research, working together with other scientists such as John Hammond and F.H.A.
 Marshall, under the tutelage of Arthur Walton.
 In 1941, he was awarded a PhD in animal breeding by the University of Cambridge on his observations on the effect of testicular cooling and various hormonal treatments on the respiration, metabolism, and survival of sperm in animals.

 Chang met his wife, American-born Chinese Isabelle Chin Chang, in the library at Yale University, shortly after he moved to the United States.
 Chin assumed the role of the housewife in the pair's marriage, allowing Chang to delve into his work without domestic concerns.
 They have two daughters and a son together – Claudia Chang Tourtellotte, head of the anthropology department at Sweet Briar College; Pamela O'Malley Chang, an architect, civil engineer, and sustainable design consultant and Francis Hugh Chang, director of health centers in Boston, Massachusetts. and San Jose, California.

-Upon his death, Chang was buried in Shrewsbury, Massachusetts, where he had lived and where the Worcester Foundation for Experimental Biology was located.
+Chang died at a hospital in Worcester, Massachusetts on June 5, 1991, from heart failure.
+Upon his death, he was buried in Shrewsbury, Massachusetts, where he had lived and where the Worcester Foundation for Experimental Biology was located.